jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I have realized that the past and future are real illusions, that they exist in the present, which is what there is and all there is.
+In all chaos there is a cosmos, in all disorder a secret order.
-- Alan Watts
+- Carl Jung

-Updated on: [2/6/2024]
+Updated on: [2/7/2024]
 <!-- #quoteEnd -->
 </pre>